 My family and I enjoy getting away to the lake for fishing, swimming, and boating.
 Being far from the city lights, you can see more stars than would ever be possible to count.
 It’s interesting, isn’t it, that the dark of the night doesn’t obscure the light of the stars, but actually makes the light visible?
 It’s the haze of all our artificial lights that obscure all but the most brilliant of stars.

-In a similar way, it is often the dark of our troubles and temptations that make the light of God visible.
+In a similar way, it is often the darkness of our troubles and temptations that make the light of God visible.
 My family and I went through a very difficult trial when one of our children suffered a serious health crisis.
 It was as if night in all its inky blackness had descended upon us.